 The contribution limits of a Roth IRA

 That adventurous future you’ve imagined — you know, building a second home, exploring a new continent or hiking the Grand Canyon — is going to cost money (and possibly more than you might think).
-Opening an Individual Retirement Account (IRA) is a great way to help you save up for a comfortable retirement and all that comes with that: the once-in-a-lifetime experiences, the rainy days and everything in between.
+Opening an Individual Retirement Account (IRA) is a great way to help you save up for a comfortable retirement and all that comes with it.

 But your IRA won’t fund itself, so consider taking these actions to help your retirement savings keep up with your future self.

 A number of different types of IRAs exist, so you’ll want to acquaint yourself with each alternative — and their eligibility requirements and tax advantages — to make sure you’re picking the right one for you.
 Keep in mind, no matter which kind of IRA you select, you need taxable income to open it.